raspibolt/raspibolt/guide/bitcoin/electrum-server.md

   $ sudo apt install librocksdb-dev=7.8.3-2
   ```

   * Install the stream module for nginx.
-This will resolve any issue with restarting the nginx service after the upgrade.
+This will resolve any issues with restarting the nginx service after the upgrade.
 When prompted, select "N" to keep the current-installed version of the config files.
 Then restart the nginx service.
   ```sh
   $ sudo apt update
   $ sudo apt install libnginx-mod-stream